open-telemetry/oteps/text/0156-columnar-encoding.md

 ![row vs column-oriented](img/0156_OTEL%20-%20Row%20vs%20Column.png)

-This OTEP proposes to extend the [OpenTelemetry protocol (OTEP 0035)](https://github.com/open-telemetry/oteps/blob/main/text/0035-opentelemetry-protocol.md) with a **generic columnar representation for metrics, logs and traces based on Apache Arrow**.
+This OTEP proposes to improve the [OpenTelemetry protocol (OTEP 0035)](https://github.com/open-telemetry/oteps/blob/main/text/0035-opentelemetry-protocol.md) with a **generic columnar representation for metrics, logs and traces based on Apache Arrow**.
 Compared to the existing OpenTelemetry protocol this compatible extension has the following improvements: